-I have just launched first new online course, ‘Spiritual Warfare 101: How to Identify and Overcome Spiritual Attack’ and I warmly invite you to join me!
+I have just launched my first new online course, ‘Spiritual Warfare 101: How to Identify and Overcome Spiritual Attack’ and I warmly invite you to join me!

-This course includes around 30 mini lectures on video, and is full of Biblical wisdom and strategies to help you overcome in time of battle.
+This course includes around 30 mini-lectures on video and is full of Biblical wisdom and strategies to help you overcome in time of battle.
 There is also a downloadable full transcript in PDF version.

 And once you’re in, there is no expiry date, so you can continue to journey with me through upgrades and increased course content in the future.

 The Bible has great news.
 If you have discerned signs of a spiritual battle taking place, you do not have to be weighed down by spiritual oppression or put up with pressure and attack!
 Find out more about the course, ‘Spiritual Warfare 101: How to Identify and Overcome Spiritual Attack’ here.